TellyLab/tellylab.com/about.md

 ~~Telly means tele~~

-Involved in a lot, master none
+Involved in a lot, mastered none

 IT engineer, major in network engineering